gphoto/libgphoto2/HACKING.md

   compiler-specific flags to make files directly, as many of them are specific to one compiler and will cause the build to fail when using another.

+* printf(3) format strings containing "%m" should only be used in system specific code for systems which actually support "%m", like Linux/glibc or FreeBSD.
+MacOSX for example does NOT support "%m".